neonatalparera/MyLove-Project/README.md

-# MyLove-Project
-This Repo for my loving love project.

-This project For The International Confrence 2025 : iCAST(**Awereness and Science Technology**)
+<b>MyLove-Project</b>
+This repo is for the 2025 International Conference on Consciousness and Science and Technology project.